-Where a review of academic progress results in a finding of unsatisfactory performance, an Executive Dean may preclude the student from further studies in the program according to the procedures outlined in the relevant Academic Progress Review Policy.
+Where a review of academic progress results in a finding of unsatisfactory performance, an Executive Dean may preclude the student from further studies in the program according to the procedures outlined in the relevant Faculty Review of Academic Progress Policy.
 Students are entitled to appeal against the Executive Dean's preclusion decision through the University's Academic Progress Appeals Committee.